Table of Contents

 14. Interpretation, Revisions, and Procedural Flexibility

-The Dean of Students is responsible for interpretation of the Code.
-The College reserves the right to revise this Code.
+The Dean of Students is responsible for interpretation and administration of this Code.
+Administrative revisions to these procedures may be approved by the President or designee as necessary to ensure compliance with applicable law, Board policy, and College operational needs.
 For good cause, the SCO or Dean of Students may authorize procedural exceptions that do not materially compromise fairness and due process.

 15. Contact Information